-Submit all of the following information in this order:
+Submit all of the following information:

 - a.
-Completed SUNY Cortland 2021-2022 Faculty Research Program (FRP) Application.
-(Page 1 of 5) - b.
-Completed SUNY Cortland 2021-2022 FRP Budget Page.
-(Page 2 of 4) - c.
-Completed Application Agreement between 2021-2022 Faculty Research Program Applicant and the State University of New York College at Cortland College Research Committee.
-(Page 3 of 4) - d.
-Signed SUNY Cortland 2021-2022 FRP Application checklist.
-(Page 4 of 4) - e.
+Completed SUNY Cortland 2025-2026 Faculty Research Program (FRP) Application. - b.
+Completed SUNY Cortland 2025-2026 FRP Budget Page. - c.
+Completed Application Agreement between 2025-2026 Faculty Research Program Applicant and the State University of New York College at Cortland College Research Committee. - d.
+SUNY Cortland 2025-2026 FRP Application checklist. - e.
 Abstract: A 200-word summary of the project in terms understandable to an informed layperson.
 Please include the following optional signed statement at the bottom of the abstract: "If this proposal results in an award, I hereby authorize the State University of New York College at Cortland to release this abstract for college publicity and/or educational purposes." - f.
 Curriculum Vitae (2 page maximum). - g.
 Narrative (See FRP Narrative on Page 3 below): Divide your two- to three-page narrative into six sections with these headings: - 1) Specific research question, problem or subject. - 2) Significance of the project. - 3) Literature and background. - 4) Research design and methods. - 5) Broader impacts. - 6) Dissemination and potential for future funding. - h.
 References cited page (listing complete citations only for references cited in the narrative text). - i.
-All other applicable attachments specified on the 2021-2022 FRP Application checklist.
+All other applicable attachments specified on the 2025-2026 FRP Application checklist.